lupyuen/lupyuen.github.io/src/romfs.md

 [(See the __Open Log__)](https://gist.github.com/lupyuen/c05f606e4c25162136fd05c7a02d2191#file-tcc-wasm-nodejs-log-L99-L101)

-(Later we'll allocate File Struct from the Heap)
+In the code above, we allocate the File Struct from the Stack.
+In a while we'll allocate the File Struct from the Heap.

 > ![POSIX Functions for ROM FS](https://lupyuen.github.io/images/romfs-flow2.jpg)